dendronhq/dendron-site/vault/dendron.topic.pod.builtin.google-docs.import.md

 id: tO6EFCHd2rw350zh
 title: Import
 desc: ''
-updated: 1635272725238
+updated: 1640428452164
 created: 1626365094547
 ---

 ## Summary

-The Google Docs Import Pod imports contents of a google document to a specified hierarchy in your selected vault as a note.
+The Google Docs Import Pod imports contents of a Google document to a specified hierarchy in your selected vault as a note.
 It can parse all the _headings_, _links_, _lists_, _tables_, _user-mentions_ and _images_ present in the document.
 The images are downloaded in the assets folder and are referenced from the note.
 User mentions are interpreted as a user tag and parsed as `@firstname-lastname`
 The import config has additional options to import comments in the doc.